Here for You, Every Step of the Way

 When you make your first appointment, the receptionist will let you know what information to bring with you.
 This will likely include imaging and test results, which will enable us to perform a comprehensive consultation.
 After your visit, we’ll report promptly to your referring and family providers.
 You’ll be set up with a pre-treatment visit to create an individualized treatment plan.
 During this visit, you may meet with a social worker, pharmacist and nursing staff, as well as receive a tour of the clinic if desired.

 When you make your infusion clinic appointment, we’ll let you know how long your treatment will take and if there are any pre-treatment requirements, such as blood tests.
 Your first visit will be longer than the rest of your visits to allow time to discuss your individualized treatment plan with you.
 We encourage you to ask questions and bring along a loved one or activities to keep yourself occupied, like a laptop, DVD player or book.

-At the next scheduled appointment, we’ll typically review and discuss test results and/or a simulation.
+At the next scheduled appointment, we’ll typically review and discuss test results and/or a simulation (a process used to plan radiation therapy).
 This appointment typically takes 30 to 90 minutes, and involves using either a specialized CT scan or X-rays to determine the treatment field position.

 Once we’ve determined the treatment areas on your body, we’ll mark them with a pen or a tattoo.
 These are used to record the location of the treatment field for your current treatment, and may need to be identified again in the future.
 If a CT scan is required either before or sometime during your treatment, it will be performed on-site where we have a specialized, dedicated scanner used only for radiation treatment planning.
 This scan typically takes 10 to 30 minutes.